ZainabAlexander/challenges_responsive_design/README.md

 ## Responsive Design Challenge 3:
 - Created a webpage .
 - used CSS grids to create the layout.
+- Styled it using css.
+- Made it responsive for the different screen sizes

 ##Technologies used: